relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/02 - Software Development and Design/main.md

 &nbsp;

-The command **git pull** syncs any changes that are on the remote repository and brings your local repository up to the same level as teh remove one.
+The command **git pull** syncs any changes that are on the remote repository and brings your local repository up to the same level as the remote one.
 It has the following syntax:

 &nbsp;